resilient-http/resilient.js/README.md

 client.discoveryServers(servers)
 ```

-Perform a request (and that's all)
+Perform the request (and that's all, forget about anything else)
 ```js
 client.get('/users', function (err, res) {
   if (res.status === 200) {